Short closed geodesics and the Willmore energy

 \section{Acknowledgements}

 This research was funded in whole, or in part, by the Austrian Science Fund (FWF), grant numbers \href{https://doi.org/10.55776/P32788}{10.55776/P32788} and \href{https://doi.org/10.55776/ESP557}{10.55776/ESP557}.
 Part of this work was conducted during the \emph{Surfaces22 summer school} in Frauenchiemsee, Germany, in August 2022.
-The authors are grateful to the organizers for the opportunity to attend and to the Joachim Herz Foundation for covering the expenses.
+The authors are grateful to the organizers for the opportunity to attend and to the Joachim Herz Foundation (Project 800048) for covering the expenses.
 Moreover, the authors would like to thank the referees for their valuable comments on the original manuscript.